stevearc/vim-arduino/README.md

 The main commands you will want to use are:

 * `:ArduinoChooseBoard` - Select the type of board from a list.
+* `:ArduinoChooseProgrammer` - Select the programmer from a list.
 * `:ArduinoChoosePort` - Select the serial port from a list.
 * `:ArduinoVerify` - Build the sketch.
 * `:ArduinoUpload` - Build and upload the sketch.
-* `:ArduinoSerial` - Connecto to the board for debugging over a serial port.
+* `:ArduinoSerial` - Connect to the board for debugging over a serial port.
 * `:ArduinoUploadAndSerial` - Build, upload, and connect for debugging.

 To make easy use of these, you may want to bind them to a key combination.
 You